Transforming iron into alloys and other products for different purposes is a very complex process both in terms of resource planning and production.

 Traceability in ULMA Forja products

-In the case of companies such as ULMA Advanced Forged Solutions, where materials may undergo various treatments and/or machining, markings must be kept visible for identification and traceability.
+In the case of companies such as ULMA Forged Solutions, where materials may undergo various treatments and/or machining, markings must be kept visible for identification and traceability.

 In the process of manufacturing forged parts, we guarantee product traceability using reception terminals and data capture tools by inserting identification codes.
 In our case, we replaced friction marking systems with percussion marking systems, which are more flexible and agile.
 We also incorporate a color code that helps to visually distinguish similar flanges.